Mack Strategies Consulting

-Mackenzie has worked at Faith in Public Life since September 2017.
-She currently is the Creative Content Manager where she implements strategic planning around multimedia, design and social media.
-Faith in Public Life is a national movement of clergy and faith leaders united in the prophetic pursuit of justice, equality and the common good, their multi-faith and multiracial coalition works on revisit hereproductive health equity and democracy at the local, state and federal level.
-She began her journey at FPL as a Communications Associate where she drafted and distributing media advisories and press releases, was a ghost writer for national and state-based faith leaders on voting rights, access to affordable healthcare and immigration restrictions.
-She managed press conferences and pitched media on the work of the organization.
+Mackenzie worked at Faith in Public Life from September 2017 until May 2023.
+She began as a Communications Associate and was promoted to the Creative Content Manager where she implemented strategic planning around multimedia, design and social media.
+Faith in Public Life is a national movement of clergy and faith leaders united in the prophetic pursuit of justice, equality and the common good, their multi-faith and multiracial coalition works on reproductive health equity and democracy at the local, state and federal level.

 Awards & Recognitions

-The systemic issues in America have a wide web of roots but grow from the same trunk.
+• The systemic issues in America have a wide web of roots but grow from the same trunk.
 A major player feeding the issues is the disparity of wealth between classes, races and genders.
 Essentially, wealth inequality affects everyone.

 Cabrini University communication students were asked to be a part of this honors senior thesis where they pick a social justice topic then research, report, create multimedia content.
 Mackenzie was the Content Strategist and Interview Manager for the site, she structured, edited and organized the content, while aiding all team members during their interview process.